alex-bellon/wikipedia/README.md

 - [Vortex Shedding](https://en.wikipedia.org/wiki/Vortex_shedding) - In fluid dynamics, vortex shedding is an oscillating flow that takes place when a fluid such as air or water flows past a bluff (as opposed to streamlined) body at certain velocities, depending on the size and shape of the body.

 ### Physics
+- [Cat state](https://en.wikipedia.org/wiki/Cat_state), named after Schrödinger's cat, is a quantum state that is composed of two diametrically opposed conditions at the same time, such as the possibilities that a cat be alive and dead at the same time.
 - [Eddy current](https://en.wikipedia.org/wiki/Eddy_current) -  Loops of electrical current induced within conductors by a changing magnetic field in the conductor according to Faraday's law of induction.
 - [Faraday Cage](https://en.wikipedia.org/wiki/Faraday_cage) - An enclosure used to block electromagnetic fields.
+- [Superdense coding](https://en.wikipedia.org/wiki/Superdense_coding) - a quantum communication protocol to transmit two classical bits of information (i.e., either 00, 01, 10 or 11) from a sender (often called Alice) to a receiver (often called Bob), by sending only one qubit from Alice to Bob, under the assumption of Alice and Bob pre-sharing an entangled state.
 - [The many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) is an interpretation of quantum mechanics that asserts that the universal wavefunction is objectively real, and that there is no wavefunction collapse.
 This implies that all possible outcomes of quantum measurements are physically realized in some "world" or universe.
+- [Quantum teleportation](https://en.wikipedia.org/wiki/Quantum_teleportation) - a process in which quantum information (e.g. the exact state of an atom or photon) can be transmitted (exactly, in principle) from one location to another, with the help of classical communication and previously shared quantum entanglement between the sending and receiving location.
 - [Quantum Zeno effect](https://en.wikipedia.org/wiki/Quantum_Zeno_effect) is a feature of quantum-mechanical systems allowing a particle's time evolution to be arrested by measuring it frequently enough with respect to some chosen measurement setting.

 ### Psychology